AlexandrosLiaskos/CopF/README.md

 ## Optional Automated Installation for Arch Linux and Wayland Users

 For Arch Linux and Wayland users, an optional `install.sh` script is provided to automate the installation process.
-This script will install Go and Charm's Gum (if not already installed), clone the CopF repository, make the scripts executable, set up aliases, and copy the CopF path to the clipboard.

 To use the automated installation script, follow these steps:

 1. Make the script executable: